SweetMNM/rainmeter-bluetooth/README.md

 `[!SetOption MeterStringStatus Text "Bluetooth is turnning on"][!UpdateMeter MeterStringStatus]`

-Lets add it to the LeftMouseUpAction for our circle. it should look something like this.
+Lets add it to the **LeftMouseUpAction** for our circle. it should look something like this.

 `LeftMouseUpAction=#BT_TurnOnBluetooth#[!SetOption MeterStringStatus Text "Bluetooth is turnning on"][!UpdateMeter MeterStringStatus]`

-Then we want to let the user know when the bluetooth is on (takes about 0.5-0.8 seconds most of the times).
+Then we want to let the user know when the bluetooth is on (takes about **0.5 seconds** most of the times).

-This is where functions handlers come in handy.
+This is where **functions handlers** come in handy.

 Lets define a new variable in our variables section.